Information For Students

 Post A Resume

 Students at WVC may post a resume online for employers to access by logging onto www.collegecentral.com/wvc, selecting the student icon and registering.
 You must have a completed resume to use the online resume posting option.
 Only the WVC Career Center and registered employers may access your resume online.
+If you'd like help with your resume, contact Kelsay Stanton or Randy Mitchell in the Career Center.

 "Getting A Job" Skills